-Easy recipe for sliced roasted pineapple - oven baked with a wet caramel of sticky vanilla, ginger, cayenne pepper/chilli and dark rum.
+Easy recipe for sliced roasted pineapple.
+This delicious oven baked dessert is with a spiced wet caramel of sticky vanilla, ginger, cayenne pepper/chilli and dark rum.

 Does Roasting Pineapple Make it Sweeter?

-Before I made this by roasting it whole; now I prefer slicing the pineapple first before baking.
+Before I made this Ananas Rôti by roasting it whole.
+Instead, slice the pineapple first before baking.
 This way, the pineapple bakes in the rum caramel and caramelises the whole pineapple, rather than just on the outside.

 Brief History and Symbolism of Pineapples